 - In a large mixing bowl, mix the cherries, nectarines, lemon juice, cornstarch, sugar, Kosher salt, and ground cinnamon until combined.

 - Line a rimmed baking sheet with parchment paper or a silicone baking mat.
 Place the chilled dough 11-inch circle in the middle of the lined baking sheet.
+Add the filling and fold over the sides.

 - Brush the pastry crust with the beaten egg and sprinkle evenly with Demerara baking sugar.